ActianCorp/zeenea-platform-docs/docs/zeenea-connector-powerbi-saas-v2.md

 ### Lineage

-The Power BI SaaS (V2) connector is able to retrieve the lineage between datasets that have been imported to the catalog.
-Datasets from other connections must have been previously imported to the catalog to be linked to the Power BI SaaS (V2) dataset through a new Data Process object.
-This feature is available for the following systems and, for it to work, an additional parameter is needed in **the configuration file of the source system connection** as configured in the Power BI SaaS (V2) connection configuration panel.
+The Power BI Online (V2) connector is able to retrieve the lineage between datasets that have been imported to the catalog.
+Datasets from other connections must have been previously imported to the catalog to be linked to the Power BI Online (V2) dataset through a new Data Process object.
+This feature is available for the following systems and, for it to work, an additional parameter is needed in **the configuration file of the source system connection** as configured in the Power BI Online (V2) connection configuration panel.
 For example, if the Power BI dataset comes from a SQL Server table, then a new alias parameter must be added in the SQL Server connection configuration file.

 The following table summarizes the possible values of the `alias` parameter to be completed in the data source configuration file.